A loose or wiggly toilet handle can be annoying. A toilet handle not flushing at all is even worse.

 - Secure the handle from inside the tank with the new mounting nut.

 - Attach the chain to one of the holes in the lever.
 There are usually a few to choose from.
 You want around one inch of slack in the chain so that it flushes properly.
 Try a few of the different holes in the lever until you find the right length.

 - Turn the water back on and test it out.
 It should flush easily, without rattling.

-By following these steps, you should have fixed or replaced your loose toilet handle without any problems.
-Obviously, however, should doesn’t necessarily mean will.
+By following these steps, you have hopefully fixed or replaced your loose toilet handle.

-If you’re having trouble with this or any other plumbing problem, feel free to get in touch with Mike Diamond.
-We’ll fix and replace your toilet handle and figure out what else is wrong at the same time.
-No matter what your toilet question, Mike Diamond has the answer.
+If your toilet handle broke or keeps coming loose, get in touch with Mike Diamond.
+We’ll diagnose the problem and make sure your toilet is working properly.
+No matter what your toilet question, Mike Diamond – your trusted LA plumber – has the answer.